Stronger Together – COVID-19 Response

 During this same period, we began to hear from our customers, suppliers, and competitors through emails and calls.
 Logically, we knew this pandemic, by definition, was not an issue specific to our company.
 But still, our first instinct was to circle the wagons and use the internal resources we always relied on for our decision-making processes.
 The industry and community outreach changed that feeling of “oneness” instantly.
 The realization that all of us were facing similar challenges, struggles, and decisions was one that not only allowed us to gather and share good information but also provided us with the much-needed community, camaraderie, and support we all needed to proceed.

 Industry groups have started to facilitate a broader dialogue on all topics related to surviving through and thriving beyond COVID-19.
 The open sharing of resources and strategies has calmed and strengthened the resolve of many worried business owners, including our own.
-It also has created a greater appreciation for the entire ecosystem that allows this industry to function and thrive.
+It also has created a greater appreciation for the entire ecosystem, allowing this industry to function and thrive.

 Jonathan Betti & Catherine Algra